For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 - Have as many conversations as you can with the right prospects.

 From a client acquisition standpoint, that is it.
 Anything else is a distraction.
-Now, as simple as that sounds there are a number of nuances and some very deep strategy to each of those three.
+Now, as simple as that sounds there are a number of nuances and some very deep strategies to each of those three.

 While reading this Ultimate Guide to Sales Calls you will learn: